 -Press Release, U.S. Department of Justice

-The investigation of this case was conducted by the Granville County Sheriff’s Office and the Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF).
-Assistant United States Attorney S. Katherine Burnette handled the prosecution of this case for the government.
+The investigation of this case was conducted by Homeland Security Investigations, Granville County Sheriff’s Office, and the Wake County Sheriff’s Office.
+Assistant United States Attorney Melissa Belle Kessler prosecuted the case for the government.

 Connect With The Author